 - Wrap the

 <div>tag of your primary image or ad container with an

 <img src="image.png" />

 HTML5 .zip files can include up to 100 files, and have no size limit.
-Regardless, you should keep your .zip file as light as possible.
-The only files in your .zip file should be the assets you need for your final HTML5 creative.
-For help, see Reduce HTML5 file size.
+But to meet publisher requirements, try to keep your .zip file as small as possible.

 Name your .zip file

 Give your HTML5 .zip a filename shorter than 50 characters (including the ".zip").
-If your filename is longer, the creative upload will fail.
+If your filename is longer, you won't be able to upload it.

 Supported file types